kuroda/ansible_module/README.md

 Note that you can validate them with `validates` class method derived from `ActiveModel`.

+The class method `instance` returns a singleton instance of `Calc` class, and its `run` method calls the `main` method if validations are successful.

+So, the author of an Ansible module must implement the `main` method at least.

 ### Playbook

+Now, you can use the `calc` module in your playbook.
-Then, create a file named `calc.yml` as follows:
+For example, create a file named `calc.yml` as follows:

 ```yaml
 - hosts: servers